vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 Source: Notional Finance [Whitepaper](https://docs.notional.finance/developers/whitepaper/whitepaper)

-Notional ensures that the exchange rate following a trade matches the prevailing exchange rate.
-The exchange rate used by Notional during the trade is an estimation of what the exchange rate will be once the trade is complete.

-#### Liquidity pool governance parameters
+#### Pool Governance Parameters

-Liquidity pool governance parameters have a significant influence on the shape of the AMM curve and the liquidity allocation of each liquidity pool.
+Liquidity pool governance parameters have a significant influence on the shape of the AMM curve and the liquidity allocation toward each pool.

-- **Deposit shares** represent the percentages of incoming liquidity allocated among active liquidity pools.
-It is important to note that deposit shares should add up to 1 (100%).
-For example, for USDC, deposit shares are set at 45% for a 3-month maturity, 40% for a 6-month maturity, and 15% for a 1-year maturity.
+- **Deposit shares** represent the proportion of incoming liquidity allocated among active pools.
+Deposit shares should add up to 1 (100%).
+For USDC, deposit shares are set at 45% for a 3-month maturity, 40% for a 6-month maturity, and 15% for a 1-year maturity.

-- **Anchor rate**, on the other hand, determines the position of the AMM curves in the X-Y plane.
+- **Anchor rate** determines the position of the AMM curves in the X-Y plane.
 It influences the tradable interest rate range.
 In the case of USDC, the anchor rate is set at 3.5%.

 ![](https://3597103031-files.gitbook.io/~/files/v0/b/gitbook-legacy-files/o/assets%2F-MX2K6zXuGl2Zi-qgoUj%2F-MeyxH0O2F9LIC6MRCp6%2F-Mez1bvxQl21m0dDHvZj%2Fimage.png?alt=media&token=e3dff1ec-5e6e-4465-8b30-79667fd82bc7)

 Source: Notional Finance [Whitepaper](https://docs.notional.finance/developers/whitepaper/whitepaper)

-- The scalar rate is the parameter that affects the steepness of the AMM curves.
-A high scalar value corresponds to flatter AMM curves with lower interest rate sensitivity and lower slippage.
-Conversely, low scalar values correspond to steeper AMM curves with higher interest rate sensitivity and higher slippage.
+- **Scalar rate** is the parameter that affects the steepness of the AMM curve.
+A high scalar value corresponds to a flatter curve with lower interest rate sensitivity and lower slippage.
+Conversely, a low scalar value corresponds to a steeper curve with higher interest rate sensitivity and higher slippage.
 The scalar rate for USDC is set at 48.

 ![](https://3597103031-files.gitbook.io/~/files/v0/b/gitbook-legacy-files/o/assets%2F-MX2K6zXuGl2Zi-qgoUj%2F-MeyxH0O2F9LIC6MRCp6%2F-Mez1Qz91Eu3q-RZkPt5%2Fimage.png?alt=media&token=21c201e6-1162-41f0-8ce3-c45225d51dd4)

 Source: Notional Finance [Whitepaper](https://docs.notional.finance/developers/whitepaper/whitepaper)

 #### Interest Rate Oracle

-In the context of liquidity pools, the last traded rate is the implied interest rate that results from the most recent trade executed on the pool.
+The most recent trade executed on the pool is the implied interest rate.
 It is important to note that this rate can be subject to manipulation, especially over short time frames, such as through the use of flash loans.
 Such manipulation can result in a distorted or inaccurate portrayal of the true interest rate of the pool.

 To address this issue, an oracle rate is used to minimize the risk of price manipulation.
 The oracle rate provides a dampened price feed, lagged behind the last traded rate, which converges to the true interest rate of the pool over a set time window determined by governance.
 By providing a more stable and accurate representation of the interest rate, the oracle rate helps to maintain the integrity of the liquidity pool and protect its participants.